Importing fishery products or bivalve molluscs

-It is the responsibility of food business operators in the UK to ensure that products from other Member States do not pose a health risk to the public.
-The destination food business operator (the UK-based food premises), at its own discretion, will carry out a system of own checks under a predefined HACCP (food safety management) plan to meet required hygiene standards.
+It is the responsibility of food business operators to ensure that products do not pose a health risk to the public.
+The destination food business operator (the UK-based food premises), at its own discretion, will carry out a system of its own checks under a predefined HACCP (food safety management) plan to meet required hygiene standards.

-Fish imposts from outside the EU are subject to new rules under the Illegal, Unreported and Unregulated (IUU) fishing.
+Fish imports are subject to new rules under the Illegal, Unreported and Unregulated (IUU) fishing.